Follow our quick and easy how-to guide to create your own plate wall.

 The best alternative to making your own that I have found are Plate Disks. (note: This is an affiliate link.)
 If you would rather not get your glue gun out, I recommend this as another option.
 Click here.

 If you are like me and don’t want to buy something when you can (easily) make it for FREE, then keep reading!
-If you have purchased plate hangers, just skip to Step 2 – Creating your Wall Template.
+If you have purchased plate hangers, just skip to Step 2 – Create Your Wall Templates.

 - Large paperclips